 Mineral Resources and Mineral Reserve Estimates

-The table below illustrates the updated mineral reserve and resource estimate for the project.
-The effective date of the Batman deposit mineral resource estimate and the heap leach resource estimate is January 24, 2018.
+The table below presents the estimated mineral resources for the project.
+The effective date of the Batman deposit mineral resource estimate, the Quigleys deposit resource estimate, and the heap leach resource estimate is September 2019.